defold/doc/docs/en/tutorials/war-battles.md

 ![icon](images/icon-tutorial.svg){style="display:inline;margin:0 0.5rem 0 0;vertical-align: middle;"}
 [You can also read the full tutorial text on Github](https://github.com/defold/tutorial-war-battles)

-If you get stuck, head over to the [Defold Forum](//forum.defold.com) where you will get help from the Defold team and many friendly users.

-Happy Defolding!

-## The end result

-To get an idea about what you are about to build, you can try the result here:
+To get an idea about what you are about to build, you can try the game here.
+Move with the <kbd>arrow buttons</kbd> and fire with <kbd>space</kbd>.

 <div id="game-container" class="game-container">
     <img id="game-preview" src="//storage.googleapis.com/defold-doc/assets/war-battles/preview.jpg"/>